Freedom of Religion Act No. 453 of 6 June 2003

 The chairperson of the Committee of the community or the liquidator must give a notification (notification of dissolution) of the dissolution of the community or registered local community, indicating the names of the persons who have acted as liquidators as well as the fact that the liquidation acts have been completed.

 The provisions on entering into register of a religious community of Section 16(1) apply mutatis mutandis to the entering into register of a notification of amendment or dissolution.
 The provisions on notification of establishment of Section 18 apply mutatis mutandis to the filing and signing thereof and to the issuing of the related assurance.

-On request of the community or its founders the National Board of Patents and Registration may carry out a preliminary examination of the community by-laws or an amendment to it, if the size of the community, significance of the amendment to the community by-laws or other similar reason justifies it.
+On request of the community or its founders the Finnish Patent and Registration Office may carry out a preliminary examination of the community by-laws or an amendment to it, if the size of the community, significance of the amendment to the community by-laws or other similar reason justifies it.
 The decision given in the preliminary examination is binding, unless the community has changed the by-laws that were subjected to the preliminary examination.
 The decision is in force for two years since being issued.

 Notifications of establishment and amendment notifications must indicate the decision concerning the preliminary examination and the parts of the community by-laws which have been amended after the preliminary examination.

 The decision not to carry out a preliminary examination may not be appealed against.

 Data to be entered in the Register of religious communities

 The Register of religious communities comprises the notifications and related annexes referred to in this Act and the list kept of the religious communities and registered local communities.